-2.1.3 Emulation Device Selection (J1, S1)
+2.1.4 Emulation Device Selection (S1)

-Switch array S1 and jumper J1 together allow the user to determine the device which is to be emulated.
-S1 is used to select the size of the memory map available to the MCU and also some device specific features.
-J1 determines whether the keyboard interrupt function is active for the CA style devices.
-The following table shows the settings of S1 and J1 which are required for each MCU emulated.
+Switch array S1 allows the user to determine the device which is to be emulated; it selects the size of the memory map available to the MCU and also some device specific features.
+The following table shows the settings of S1 which are required for each MCU emulated.
 Section 2.2 discusses the MMDS05 personality files to be used with each device and the operation of replacing the resident MCU where this is necessary.
-Note that devices in italics have been or will soon be replaced and are present for historical reasons only.